eens1/en/content/apologetics/against-vatican-ii/antipopes-exposed/john-paul-ii/why-john-paul-ii-was-not-a-material-heretic.md

 ---
-title: "Why John Paul II was not A Material Heretic"
 date: 2024-12-19
+title: Why John Paul II was not A Material Heretic
+video: true
 ---

 {{< youtube CAfgDjgqFUg >}}